 AL7028: BQM-34 Firebee, with USAF and USN markings and pylon(s)

 AL7035: BQM-34A Firebee with cart

 AL7036: KDA-1 Firebee, with USN markings and pylons

-My conclusion is clear: the Italeri Firebee is by far the best starting point for any version of the Model 124/147/234/255/259.
-The Airmodel and CzechMaster kits have wing span and sweep problems, The Black Dog has all kinds of problems.
+The Italeri Firebee is the best starting point for any version of the Model 124/147/234/255/259.
+The Airmodel and CzechMaster kits have wing span and sweep problems; the Black Dog has all kinds of problems; the Plusmodel Firebee would be my second choice after the Italeri model.
 My own conversion of an Italeri 1/72 BQM-34A into an AQM-34L is shown on this page.
 The photos below shows some of the test models that I built so far from the resin castings and Alps decals.

 The required modifications are highly dependent on the version.
 Some remarks: